camunda/blog.camunda.org/content/post/2019/08/camunda-optimize-26-alpha2-released.md

 You can find improvements and features from the upcoming Optimize version 2.6.0 in this second alpha release, including:

 - Outlier Analysis
-- Undefined and Null Variable Values
+- Improved Support for Undefined and Null Variable Values
 - Supported Docker Image

 The [complete release notes](https://app.camunda.com/jira/secure/ReleaseNote.jspa?projectId=xxx&version=xxx) are available in Jira.